krparker/Bioinformatics-Tutorials/README.md

   - Looking at the clonotype of each cell
   - Subsetting a particular population of interest (T cells) for a finer-grained analysis
   - Computing gene module scores

-## Plotting:

-Plotting can be tricky!
-If you're curious, weeks 3, 4, 5, and 6 have a lot of plotting, and might be of interest:

-* Week 3: general introduction to making plots
-* Week 4: using the built-in plotting functions in scanpy and Seurat for scRNA
-* Weeks 5 & 6: Breaking out of the scanpy/Seurat defaults to make more complex, figure-quality plots

 ### Tools/Packages: